 Commencement is the event that celebrates graduation; commencement may occur before or after the conferral date.
-The conferral date is posted on the transcript and is the date to use when asked for a graduation date.
+The degree conferral date is posted on the transcript and is the official date to use when asked for a graduation date-NOT the commencement date.
 Degrees are conferred three times a year, on the fourth Sunday of August, December and May.
+Commencement ceremonies, however, are not held in the summer.

 To avoid confusion and disappointment, students must differentiate between "graduation" and "commencement" when asking or answering questions related to either subject.
-In addition to receiving public recognition for a major personal achievement, participation in commencement is an important way to increase community awareness of the Consortium and the doctoral degree.
-Program graduates are listed in the commencement bulletins of all three schools at the Spring commencements following graduation.
+In addition to receiving public recognition for a major personal achievement, participation in commencement is an important (but optional) way to increase community awareness of the Consortium and the doctoral degree.
+Program graduates are listed in the commencement bulletins of all participating institutions at the Spring commencements following graduation.
 The ceremony in which the graduates participate is the one hosted for the Program on rotation by one of the consortial institutions in the Spring semester of/or following their actual graduation (e.g., conferral) date.

-Hoods for use in the graduation ceremony may be borrowed from the Program Office.
 You may purchase a hood for later use in your career from Oak Hall Cap & Gown, Salem, Virginia (current cost, approximately \$125).
 Caps and gowns are available for rent from the bookstores of the consortial institutions or may be purchased from Oak Hall Cap & Gown.
 Be sure you specify the doctoral robe and tassel.

-In order to be eligible to march in the May ceremony students must defend the dissertation by March 30.
+In order to be eligible to march in the May ceremony students must defend the dissertation by dates posted in the Graduate School calendar, but typically before end of March.
 The Program must also receive confirmation from the internship training director that the student is on track to complete internship.
-If the student meets all degree requirements by the last Sunday in August, (internship, successful dissertation defense, approval by the Dean, filing with the Registrar's office), complete the ODU and VCP exit surveys, and resolves any outstanding issues/ obligations at any consortial institution (e.g., fines, I grades, etc.) he or she will be eligible to graduate in August.
+If the student meets all degree requirements by the last Sunday in August (internship, successful dissertation defense, approval by the Dean, filing with the Registrar's office), completes the ODU and VCP exit surveys, and resolves any outstanding issues/obligations at any consortial institution (e.g., fines, I grades, etc.), they will be eligible to graduate in August.
 If the internship ends in August, a letter from the training director certifying completion of the internship prior the conferral date is required.
 If all the dissertation steps are completed by one week prior to degree conferral, and internship concludes before degree conferral date (last Sunday in August), and the DCT gets that confirmation in writing, and the dissertation is filed with the Registrar's office one week prior to degree conferral, the degree can be conferred on the last Sunday in August.
 Otherwise, the student will have to register for one more semester and then graduate in December (degree conferral is the 4th Sunday in December).
-The fee for the one-credit hour will be based on your domicile.
+The fee for the onecredit hour will be based on your domicile.
 If you are not a Virginia resident, you will be charged the out-of-state rate.

-Last Minute Reminders
+• Last Minute Reminders